anand-subu/Point-Cloud-Denoising/README.md

 The file train.py takes the following parameters:
  * --train_with_local_features (Boolean) : If set to True, this option extracts only local features (FPFH) and trains the MLP
  * --train_with_global_features (Boolean) : If set to True, this option extracts FPFH and voxel occupancy for a point cloud, and append the voxel occupancy feature vector to each FPFH feature vector.
-By default the voxel dimensions are 8x8x8 and the FPFH parameters are set as radius = 0.05 and max nearest neighbours = 50 inside helper.py.
+By default the FPFH parameters are set as radius = 0.05 and max nearest neighbours = 50 inside helper.py.
  * --voxel_size : argument required only if train_with_global_features is set to True.
 Takes input dimensions x,y,z as comma separated string.
  * --train_directory : path to directory with point clouds for training
  * --test_directory : path to directory with point clouds for testing